dnotes/quickpickle/README.md

   The relevant tags can be configured.
 Plugins may also have default tag implementations; for example,
   @quickpickle/playwright has `@nojs` to disable javascript, and `@chromium`, `@firefox`, and `@webkit` to run a scenario on a particular browser.

+### Unsupported CucumberJS Features

+#### Planned for feature completeness:

+- [defineParameterType] for custom variable types in Cucumber Expressions

+  Defining custom parameters is not yet supported.
+As a workaround, one can use Regex for step definitions.

+- [snippets] full support, including proper variables

+  Snippets are currently not well supported, as they don't yet include the proper variables or language formatting.

+#### Other unsupported features:

+- return "skipped" in step definitions or hooks to skip a step definition or hook
+- [setDefaultTimeout] *(use [testTimeout] in Vitest config)*
+- [setDefinitionFunctionWrapper] *(use Before and After hooks)*
+- [setParallelCanAssign] *(use @concurrent and @sequential [special tags])*
+- attachments with [world.attach], [world.log], and [world.link] *not supported, use Vitest [reporters]*
+- [dry run] *not supported, but you can use `vitest list` which is similar*
+- [filtering] full support, including CucumberJS tag matching with "and", "not", etc.
+  In Vitest it is only possible to match the name of the test.
+With QuickPickle tests the name does include the tags, so running `vitest -t "@some-tag"` does work, but you can't specify that it should run all tests *without* a certain tag.

 ## Acknowledgements